Hemant-Mhalsekar/Python/README.md

-These are all the Python codes that I'm learning during my Pyhon course.
+These are all the Python codes that I wrote while learning Python during my Python course.